 Most procedures take 5 to 15 minutes and are relatively painless.
 Your technologist will make you as comfortable as possible.

 St. Joseph Regional Medical Center is pleased to provide Low Dose CT (LDCT) lung cancer screening exams for patients at high risk for developing lung cancer.
 This exam is similar to a CT-chest without intravenous contrast, however, it has been modified to focus on the pulmonary system while providing a reduced dose to patients.

 Its purpose is to screen asymptomatic patients at high risk for developing lung cancer in order to diagnose and treat the disease before significant progression occurs.
 We believe lung cancer will be detected at earlier stages allowing our patients to experience higher rates of success in fighting this disease.

 Eligibility requirements may differ slightly for this exam depending on the insurance payer.
 In general, a patient must be over age 55 years of age, be asymptomatic (no signs or symptoms) of lung cancer, have a tobacco smoking history of at least 30 pack-years (one pack-year equals one pack of cigarettes each day for a year) and be a current smoker or one who has quit smoking within the last 15 years.
-Call your provider today to schedule your lung cancer screening and shared decision making visit and determine if you are eligible for a Low Dose CT lung (LDCT) cancer screening exam.
+Call your provider today to schedule your lung cancer screening and shared decision-making visit to determine if you are eligible for a Low Dose CT lung (LDCT) cancer screening exam.

 Click below for more information on Low-Dose Lung Cancer Screening: